 The below video provides a step-by-step process of shortening a vinyl cordless blind

-1. Have your tools ready
+Step 1: Have your tools ready

 Have all the tools you will need for this exercise within arm’s reach.
-The tools my include the pairs of scissors, pliers and even the flat-head screwdriver.

-2. Install the blinds
+Step 2: Install the blinds

 - Fasten the brackets to each corner of your window by drilling two tiny holes into each corner and then insert the provided screws into the wall’s holes using a flat-head screwdriver.
 If you have extra brackets, insert them along the top window sill between the two corner brackets.